Call for Abstracts

 Theme papers

 Theme papers follow the core paper and will be allocated 20 minutes, followed by 10 minutes for discussion.
-The abstracts of the theme papers will be included in the conference delegate packs.
-Presenters are expected to attend the entire theme session to contribute to the ongoing debate and disucssion.
+The abstracts of the theme papers will be available to registered delegates on our website before the conference and will also be on memory sticks in the conference delegate packs.
+Theme paper presenters are expected to attend the entire theme session to contribute to the ongoing debate and disucssion.

 Symposia

-A symposium provides an opportunity to explore a leading edge topic that might not be addressed by this year’s conference themes.
-A symposium should typically consist of three and no more than four papers with a shared focus.
-Each symposium will be allocated 90 minutes, which should include time for debate and discussion.
+A symposium provides an opportunity to explore a leading edge topic that may or may not be addressed by this year’s conference themes.
+A symposium should typically consist of three or four papers with a shared focus.
+Each symposium will be allocated 90 minutes, to include at least 25 minutes for debate and discussion.

 Poster abstracts and best poster prize

-Posters must address topical, innovative and emerging issues regarding the future of healthcare education.
+Posters must address topical, innovative and emerging issues regarding the future of healthcare education that may or may not be addressed by this year's conference themes.
 You will need to be available to talk with delegates about your poster during the viewing sessions.

 There will be a special prize, kindly donated by Elsevier, for the best poster.
 Conference delegtaes will Elsevier_logobe invited to vote for the best poster.
 Posters should be judged on the following criteria: